View Source ProcessHub (ProcessHub v0.4.0-beta)

 Checks if the ProcessHub with the given hub_id/0 is locked.

 A hub is considered locked if the ProcessHub local event queue has a priority level greater than or equal to 10.
-This is used to throttle the hub from processing any new events and conserve data integrity.
+This is used to throttle the hub from processing any new events and preserve data integrity.

 Example